kelson8/fivem-scripts/StreetRaces/Readme.md

 * Saving races
 * Listing races
 * Deleting races

-Still needs done:
-* Start race
 * Cancel race
 * Load race

+Still needs done:
+* Start race -- Still doesn't work
 * Leave race

 Try to make this read the list of races from the json so the user can just select it from a list for loading, and deleting.